falcosecurity/libs/test/vm/README.md

 You have several options for customizing the VM test grid:

 - Modify the kernel grid by changing the URLs in the [kernels.jsonl](kernels.jsonl) file.
 This allows you to customize the entire test suite.
+When it comes to Amazon Linux distros, you can refer to [this link](https://github.com/falcosecurity/kernel-crawler/issues/145) to learn how to retrieve the `kernel` and `kernel-devel` RPMs.
+When downloading new RPMs, it is necessary to delete/remove the existing folders (`libs/test/vm/build/kernels/`, `libs/test/vm/build/headers/`, `libs/test/vm/build/headers_extracted/`) first.
 - To limit the VM loop, you can remove kernel packages from the `libs/test/vm/build/kernels/` and `libs/test/vm/build/headers/` as well as `libs/test/vm/build/headers_extracted/` directories.
 The compile and test loop scripts perform an `ls` operation on these folders.
 - If you want different or additional compiler versions, adjust the input arguments to the Go script within the `libs/test/vm/scripts/vm_compile.sh` script.